chakler/chakler.github.io/about/index.md

 ![A picture of me]({{ site.url }}/assets/fullpic.jpg)

-I founded The Missing Bulb, a tiny design studio focused on creating design solutions that solve problems.
+I founded The Missing Bulb, a tiny design studio focused on solving problems with great design.
 Hire us by dropping by our [website](http://themissingbulb.com).

-I am also the Design Lead of [Philippine Web Designers Organization](http://pwdo.org) since 2013.
-I’m usually in charge of creating identities and websites for events we organize, like [Form, Function & Class](http://pwdo.org/ffc).
+I am also the Design & Tech Lead of [Philippine Web Designers Organization](http://pwdo.org) since 2013.
+I’m usually in charge of creating identities and websites for events we organize, like [Form, Function & Class](http://formfunctionclass.com).